UMaine-NMD-211-Fall-2020/Lab1A-UsingGit/README.md

 2. Skip to step 7.
 You should still be in your local directory `1AC-I-*YOUR FIRST NAME*-*YOUR LAST NAME*` on the command line/terminal/shell.
 You have already initialized the folder, added files, commited.
 3. Complete steps 7 - 9.

 Now, your code is under version control and accessible remotely.
+Any time you make local changes, remember to add, commit, and push to the online version by typing `git push origin master`.

+This is the simplest type of putting our code online with version control.
+We will discuss better github ettiquette for pushing changes next week.

 ## Next Steps
 We will continue with this repository in Lab 1C.
 Lab 1C covers some processing exercises.